-As part of the University of California system, Jonsson Comprehensive Cancer Center is both a treatment facility for cancer patients and an educational institute for interns, residents, and fellows in oncology and other specialties.
-The Center is staffed by a variety of specialists, including oncologists and surgeons who are experts in diagnosing and treating lung cancer and mesothelioma caused by asbestos exposure.
+The UCLA Jonsson Comprehensive Cancer Center, Los Angeles, is recognized as a cancer research and treatment facility of excellence.
+The Center includes a staff of specialists, oncologists, and surgeons who are experts in diagnosing and treating lung cancer and mesothelioma caused by asbestos exposure.

 About the Jonsson Comprehensive Cancer Center

-There are currently more than 450 scientists, physicians, and surgeons working at Jonsson, as researchers, clinicians, and educators, with many serving in more than one of these roles.
+More than 450 scientists, physicians, and surgeons work as researchers, clinicians, and teachers at Jonsson.
 These dedicated professionals meet with more than 20,000 patients every year, many seeking treatment and care that they could not find elsewhere.
-The mission at the Cancer Center is to research cancers with the direct goal of using discoveries to develop better treatments, diagnostics, and prevention.

 An NCI-Designated Comprehensive Cancer Center

-The Jonsson Cancer Center received the designation of being a Comprehensive Cancer Center in 1976.
-The National Cancer Institute has only given 47 facilities this designation, and earing it requires demonstrating high standards and excellence in research, cancer prevention, patient care, and education.
-The designation is one that not all cancer treatment facilities receives, and tells patients that they can expect excellent and innovative care and treatment.
+The Jonsson Cancer Center received the Comprehensive Cancer Center designation in 1976.
+The National Cancer Institute has only given forty-seven facilities this designation.
+Earning it requires high standards and excellence in research, cancer prevention, patient care, and education.
+The designation tells patients that they can expect excellent and innovative care and treatment.

 Dr. Robert Cameron